snss231/tp/docs/DeveloperGuide.md

 **MSS**

 1. User specifies the keyword to search for.
-2. NUS Classes returns the tasks whose names and/or tags match the keyword.
+2. NUS Classes displays the tasks whose names and/or tags match the keyword.
 Use case ends.

 ### Use case: UC08 - Searching for tasks by date range